|

 River Roads Mall

-When demolition is complete, the site will be redeveloped by Pyramid Construction with multiple enterprises including over 200 units of single family housing, fifteen businesses, a seniors' home, and a city hall facility.
+The original plans for the cleared site called for redevelopment by Pyramid Construction, with multiple enterprises including over 200 units of single family housing, fifteen businesses, a seniors' home, and a city hall facility.
+Pyramid's 2006 closure and the subsequent economic downturn of 2008 have kept the site vacant.

 |